 Because everyone loves Disneyland.
 Both Halloween and Christmas are fun times to go with all of the holiday decorations.
 A day there always makes me feel like a kid.
 I definitely want to have dinner at the Blue Bayou when I go.
 It’s the restaurant inside of the Pirates of the Carribean ride!!
 It seems uber romantic and has been on my Disneyland bucket list for years.

-My best advice for date nights, just say yes.
+My best advice for date night ideas in Los Angeles, just say yes.
 Unless it is something you’re really not comfortable doing, then obviously say no. But other than that, go in open-minded and just enjoy getting to know your date or dating your significant other.

 Shop My Look: